-30 See Industeel September 7, 2018 AQR at A-16 and Exhibit A-4.
+42 See Industeel September 4, 2019 AQR at 15-22 and Exhibit A-5.

-activities (such as advertising, attending trade shows, and providing customer outreach); repacking; inventory maintenance; inputting and processing orders; employing direct sales personnel; providing sales/marketing support; performing market research; paying rebates; providing warranty service, guarantees, and after-sales quality services; and providing post-sale warehousing.31 In addition, Industeel reported that it arranged for freight and delivery for certain sales.32
+According to Industeel, it performed the following selling functions for sales to all home market customers: sales forecasting; strategic/economic planning; personnel training/exchange; distributor/dealer training; provision of engineering services; performing sales promotion activities (such as advertising, attending trade shows, and providing customer outreach); packing; inventory maintenance; inputting and processing orders; employing direct sales personnel; providing sales/marketing support; performing market research; paying rebates; providing warranty service, guarantees, and after-sales quality services; and providing post-sale warehousing.
+In addition, Industeel reported that it arranged for freight and delivery for certain sales.
+In addition, Industeel reported that it arranged for freight and delivery for certain sales.

-Selling activities can be grouped generally into four selling functions for analysis: 1) sales and marketing; 2) freight and delivery; 3) inventory maintenance and warehousing and 4) warranty and technical support.33 Based on these selling function categories, we find that Industeel performed sales and marketing, freight and delivery services, inventory maintenance and warehousing, and warranty and technical support for its home market sales.
+Selling activities can be grouped generally into four selling functions for analysis: (1) sales and marketing; (2) freight and delivery; (3) inventory maintenance and warehousing; and (4) warranty and technical support.
+45 Based on these selling function categories, we find that Industeel performed sales and marketing, freight and delivery services, inventory maintenance and warehousing, and warranty and technical support for its home market sales.
 Because we find that there were no significant differences in selling activities performed by Industeel to sell to its home market customers, we preliminarily determine that there is one LOT in the home market for Industeel.

-With respect to the U.S. market, Industeel reported that it made all sales directly to unaffiliated customers.34 Industeel reported that it performed the same selling functions in Belgium for U.S. sales as it did for home market sales, including arranging for freight and delivery only for certain sales.35 Accordingly, based on the selling function categories noted above, we find that Industeel performed sales and marketing, freight and delivery services, inventory maintenance and warehousing, and warranty and technical support for its reported U.S. sales.
+With respect to the U.S. market, Industeel reported that it made all sales directly to unaffiliated customers.
+Industeel reported that it performed the same selling functions in Belgium for U.S. sales as it did for home market sales, including arranging for freight and delivery only for certain sales.
+Accordingly, based on the selling function categories noted above, we find that Industeel performed sales and marketing, freight and delivery services, inventory maintenance and warehousing, and warranty and technical support for its reported U.S. sales.
 Because we find that there were no significant differences in selling activities performed by Industeel to sell to its U.S. customers, we preliminarily determine that there is one LOT in the U.S. market for Industeel.